 Decorating Quilted Hangers

 Fabric covered quilted hangers can be decorated to look even more elegant.
-This is a guide about decorating quilted hangers
+This is a page about decorating quilted hangers

 By taking second hand quilted hangers, you can embellish them to give or keep.

 - lace in strips or wide to cut

 - ripped rags for a country look is also cool

 - scissors for fabric

 - tongue depressor or something to hold down the hot glue